jstayton/jquery-marcopolo/README.md

     ---------------------------------------------------------------------------
 *   **onFocus** () _function, null_

     Called when the text input receives focus.
+This is different than the standard _focus_ event on the text input, however, as this callback does not fire when a results list item is selected via mouse click, which causes the text input to _blur_ and immediately gain _focus_ again.

     _Default:_ null